 Domestication and breeding have reshaped the genomic architecture of chicken, but the retention and loss of genomic elements during these evolutionary processes remain unclear.
-We present the first chicken pan-genome constructed using 664 individuals, which identified an additional approximately 66.5-Mb sequences that are absent from the reference genome (GRCg6a).
-The constructed pan-genome encoded 20,491 predicated protein-coding genes, of which higher expression levels are observed in conserved genes relative to dispensable genes.
+We present the first chicken pan-genome constructed using 664 individuals, which identified an additional ∼66.5 Mb sequences that are absent from the reference genome (GRCg6a).
+The constructed pan-genome encoded 20,491 predicated protein-coding genes, of which higher expression level are observed in conserved genes relative to dispensable genes.
 Presence/absence variation (PAV) analyses demonstrated that gene PAV in chicken was shaped by selection, genetic drift, and hybridization.
-PAV-based genome-wide association studies identified numerous candidate mutations related to growth, carcass composition, meat quality, or physiological traits.
+PAV-based GWAS identified numerous candidate mutations related to growth, carcass composition, meat quality, or physiological traits.
 Among them, a deletion in the promoter region of IGF2BP1 affecting chicken body size is reported, which is supported by functional studies and extra samples.
-This is the first time to report the causal variant of chicken body size quantitative trait locus located at chromosome 27 which was repeatedly reported.
+This is the first time to report the causal variant of chicken body size QTL located at chromosome 27 which was repeatedly reported.
 Therefore, the chicken pan-genome is a useful resource for biological discovery and breeding.
 It improves our understanding of chicken genome diversity and provides materials to unveil the evolution history of chicken domestication.